 4) Enhanced Collaboration

 CI promotes collaboration among developers, testers, and other stakeholders.
 It creates a shared codebase and encourages frequent communication and feedback.
-By breaking down silos and fostering a collaborative environment, CI improves the overall efficiency and productivity of the development team.
+By breaking down silos and fostering a collaborative environment, CI improves the development team’s overall efficiency and productivity.

 5) Scalability and Flexibility